movementlabsxyz/MIP/MIP/MIP-60/README.md

 - relayer down (or network slow): how do we detect that the relayer is down?
 - How long does it take to complete a transfer?
 After what time can we consider the transfer as unsuccessful?
 - how do we cancel transfers?
 Is it a manual process or do we have a mechanism to automatically cancel transfers and refund users?
+- how do we mitigate the risk of gas fees manipulation?
+For example, if gas fees are low on the L2 chain (which is the expectation), users can submit thousands of trabsfer transactions.
+If at the same time, the gas fees are high on the L1, the relayer will incur some large costs to unlock the locked assets.

 The bridging mechanisms on Arbitrum and Optimism use a [generic message passing framework](https://docs.arbitrum.io/build-decentralized-apps/cross-chain-messaging) to communicate between chains.
 This relies on _retryable transactions_ up to a certain number of retries or deadline.

 > [!TIP]
 The [crosschain risk framework](https://crosschainriskframework.github.io/framework/01intro/introduction/) provides some guidelines and criteria for evaluating crosschain protocols security.
-Risk mitigation strategies are also discussed in [XChainWatcher](https://arxiv.org/abs/2410.02029) [3] and [SoK](https://doi.org/10.48550/arXiv.2403.00405) [4].
+Risk mitigation strategies are also discussed in [XChainWatcher](https://arxiv.org/abs/2410.02029) [3] and [SoK: Cross-Chain Bridging Architectural Design Flaws and Mitigations](https://doi.org/10.48550/arXiv.2403.00405) [4].

 <!--
   The Specification section should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations.